common-theory/contracts/README.md

 ## Decision

 Syndicates are operated by decision contracts.
-Decision contracts allow members to create and vote on proposals to execute functions in themselves other contracts (in this case a syndicate).
+Decision contracts allow members to create and vote on proposals to execute functions in themselves and other contracts (in this case a Syndicate).

 Decision contracts have members, the creator being the first member.
 Decisions can only be made unanimously and must have at least 75% voter participation.
 Members cannot vote against changes to their own membership; a member cannot be voted out against their will until at least 4 people are present (75% voter participation).